-- Simultaneously press and hold the Four-Wheel High and Four-Wheel-Low Lock buttons for 10 seconds.
-The Neutral light will come on when the transfer case shift to Neutral is complete. - 6.
-Press and hold the regular brake pedal and shift the transmission to R (Reverse), then shift the transmission to D (Drive) for an automatic transmission, or 1 (First) for vehicles have a manual transmission and then let out the clutch.
-This is to ensure the transfer case is in Neutral.
-If not, repeat this procedure starting at Step 3. - 7.
-Turn the engine off. - Place the transmission shift lever in P (Park) for an automatic transmission, or 1 (First) for vehicles that have a manual transmission. - 9.
+- 4. Shift the transfer case to Two-Wheel High. - Press and hold the Two-Wheel High and Four-Wheel Low buttons at the same time for 10 seconds.
+The N (Neutral) light will come on when the transfer case shift to N (Neutral) is complete. - 6.
+Press and hold the regular brake pedal and shift the transmission to R (Reverse) for one second, then shift the transmission to D (Drive) for one second, or 1 (First) for vehicles with manual transmissions, and let out the clutch to insure the transfer case is in N (Neutral).
+If the transfer case is not in N (Neutral), repeat this procedure starting at Step 3. - 7.
+Turn the engine off by turning the key to ACC/ACCESSORY. - Place the transmission shift lever in P (Park), or 1 (First) for vehicles that have a manual transmission. - 9.
 Turn the ignition to LOCK/OFF.